 If a local agency decides to cancel a project, for whatever reason, the agency shall notify OCTA as soon as possible.
 Projects deemed infeasible during the planning phase shall bring that phase to a logical conclusion, file a final report, and cancel remaining phases so that remaining funds can be reprogrammed without penalty.
-ROW funding received for property acquisition prior to cancellation shall be repaid upon cancellation shall be repaid upon cancellation shall be repaid upon cancellation.
+ROW funding received for property acquisition prior to cancellation shall be repaid upon cancellation even if property has been acquired.
+Construction funding received prior to cancellation shall be repaid upon cancellation shall be repaid upon cancellation.